Get Custom Training

 Example:

-“UOM & Label ID Lightning Round” uses quick images from the floor—inner packs, cases, and master cartons—to check whether people can spot the right unit of measure, the correct barcode, and the placement that scans on the first try.
-Immediate feedback ties each answer to a photo of ‘what good looks like’ so pickers and receivers develop the same eye for detail.
+Assessments display quick images from the warehouse floor—inner packs, cases and master cartons—and ask workers to identify the correct unit of measure, barcode and label placement that scans on the first try.
+Immediate feedback ties each answer to a photo of what good looks like, helping pickers and receivers develop a consistent eye for detail.

 Personalized Learning Paths